-The Luminaire Project, our first full length project at University lasting almost 3 months long.
-PYRA is being exhibited at the Light and Build fair this year in Frankfurt.
+The Luminaire Project, our first full length project at University lasting 3 months long.
+My project “PYRA” is being exhibited at the Light and Build fair this year in Frankfurt.

 After my research process I narrowed down the themes which I wanted to work with and towards; modularity, interaction and dynamics.
 I wanted to design a product where no two had to look the same, where you could buy the same product as me but we both have different ways of displaying it in our own environment, thus expressing our own creative outputs wherever we chose to place it.